-Export of spent fuel and radioactive waste for reprocessing, conditioning, storage or disposal, or for research purposes, is possible but subject to authorisation (Nuclear Energy Act, Art.
-7).
+Export of radioactive waste for conditioning, storage or disposal, or for research purposes, is possible but subject to authorisation.
+Such licenses will be issued if the following general conditions are met:

-- 1) A licence may be issued if the following conditions are met: - the protection of humans and the environment is assured, and nuclear safety and security are guaranteed; - there are no conflicting reasons associated with non-proliferation for nuclear arms, in particular international control measures that are not binding under international law but are supported by Switzerland; - no sanctions have been imposed under the Embargo Act of 22 March 2002; - the required insurance cover exists in accordance with the Nuclear Energy Liability Act of 18 March 1983; - there are no conflicting commitments under international law, and Switzerland's external security is not affected; - the persons responsible for the installation concerned possess the necessary expertise. - 2) A licence may be issued for the export of spent fuel elements for reprocessing purposes if the conditions cited in the above paragraph 1) and in addition the following conditions are met in full (Nuclear Energy Act, Art.
-9):
+- a. the protection of humans and the environment is assured, and nuclear safety and security are guaranteed; - b. there are no conflicting reasons associated with non-proliferation for nuclear arms, in particular international control measures that are not binding under international law but are supported by Switzerland; - c. no sanctions have been imposed under the Embargo Act of 22 March 2002; - d. the required insurance cover exists in accordance with the Nuclear Energy Liability Act of 18 March 1983; - e. there are no conflicting commitments under international law, and Switzerland's national security is not affected; - f. the persons responsible for the installation concerned possess the necessary expertise.